 i.
-Continuation of Production Operations: During Transition Period from August 2020 to January 2021

-Upon the initiative of the GPC 1, an alternative strategy was developed to continue production operations even before the end of the Termination Notice.
-GPC 1 brokered the purchase of ROI's FPSO Rubicon Intrepid by its mother company, Tamarind Resources Pte.
-Ltd., through a separate entity, Upstream Infrastructure Holdings (UIH).
+Continuation of Production Operations: During Transition Period from August 2020 to January 2021 purchase of ROI's FPSO Rubicon Intrepid by its mother company, Tamarind Resources Pte.
+Ltd., through a separate entity, Upstreamwk Infrastructure Holdings (UIH).
 Tamarind Resources will have full control of the FPSO.
 The purchase was effective August 1, 2020.